ZhuangLab/storm-analysis/sa_library/README.txt

  daxwriter.py - For writing .dax files.

+ fitting.py - Contains the basic functions for peak fitting as well as the base class for storing the parameters, arrays and peaks used during the fitting.
+This provides the core functionality of the localization based analysis methods such as 3D-DAOSTORM and sCMOS.

  gaussfit.py - For gaussian (and lorentzian) fitting.
 Since this is pure Python it is a bit slow and is not generally used to fit localizations directly.